eGain/egain-ios-messaging/eGainMessagingExample/readme.md

 ```

 ### Conversation continued
-When the agent is going send any attachments, the this URL will be received which can be used to download the file and display on the device
+When the agent is going send any attachments, the this URL is received which can be used to download the file and display on the device.
 ```swift
 [
     "status": Conversation continued,